Jason's Lyric: Stage play adaptation

-It was announced by way of Instagram in December of 2024 from stage playwright Je'Caryous Johnson, adapted the film into an off-Broadway stage production "Jason's Lyric: Live!", with a nationwide tour set to launch in early 2025.
+It was announced by way of Instagram in December 2024 from stage playwright Je'Caryous Johnson, adapted the film into an off-Broadway stage production "Jason's Lyric: Live!", with a nationwide tour set to launch in early 2025.
 Allen Payne is also set to reprise his role as Jason Alexander, as well as Naughty by Nature star Treach, who will reprise his role as Alonzo "A-1".
 Eva Marcille, K. Michelle and Tyrin Turner have also been cast as top billing for the production.

 The show is currently on tour in the US.
 It played in Richmond, VA, on April 2, 2025.